Burma, Famous Sites and Hidden Secrets

 Day 20 - Dawei - explore the coast

 Our day tour of Dawei starts out with another lively waterfront market before heading to the nearby Dawei Peninsula.
-There can’t be many such spectacular, yet so little developed, stretches of coast left in Southeast Asia so visit now and in 10 years time remember what its fishing villages, deserted bays and seaside pagodas used to look like!
+There can’t be many stretches of coast left in Southeast Asia as spectacular, but yet so little developed.
+Now is the time to visit, as in 10 years’ time it’s fishing villages, deserted bays and seaside pagodas may well be a distant memory.

 Overnight: Dawei (Tavoy) Transport: Minibus, Walk, Meals: B, L,